Rejjak/rn-riyo-cli/README.md

 ### How to use?
-If your system already setup, please follow the below steps
+If your system already have setup, then follow the below steps

 STEP-1
 ```sh